 Question 4 -

 In what form and shape do the temptations to commit immorality and idolatry come to us today?

 Numbers: 'Rebellion, Failure, Death'

 Numbers: 'Those who enter the promised land'

-Author & Date: The dating of the Pentateuch is the subject of a good deal of controversy.
-There are references to Moses (whose life is dated as either 1500BC or 1300BC), committing God’s instructions to writing, (although these are not frequent in the Book of Numbers).
-While studies show that many of the artifacts and practices mentioned in Numbers are paralleled in the worshipping practices of neighbouring cultures at the end of the second millennium BC, contemporary scholars usually take the view that the material is a compilation from different sources; Priestly, Yahwistic and Elohistic.
+Author and date: The dating of the Pentateuch is the subject of a good deal of controversy.
+There are some references to Moses (whose life is dated as either 1500BCE or 1300BCE) committing God’s instructions to writing, but these are not frequent in the book of Numbers.
+While studies show that many of the artefacts and practices mentioned in Numbers are paralleled in the worshipping practices of neighbouring cultures at the end of the second millennium BCE, contemporary scholars usually take the view that the material is a compilation from different sources: priestly, Yahwistic and Elohistic.

-Genre: Numbers is partly narrative, related in the form of a historical chronicle, and partly laws and instructions about worship.
+Numbers is partly narrative, related in the form of a historical chronicle, and partly laws and instructions about worship.
 A study of the structure shows that the narrative is carefully composed around distinct geographical sections in the story.
-And the religious and community laws are composed around these sections.
-A development can be seen in that earlier laws and situations are later qualified and developed as there are tested in case practice; (27:1-11, and later, 36:1-12).
+The religious and community laws are composed around these sections.
+A development can be seen, in that earlier laws and situations are later qualified and developed as they are tested in case practice (27:1-11, and later, 36:1-12).

 |1:1 - 10:10||The people of God prepare to enter the promised land.|

 |10:11 - 12||The journey from Sinai to Kadesh.|